jprhyne/vcardInCpp/README.md

 # vcardInCpp
-This program provides a command line interface to read in a vCard file, and either create a new xml file or appends the data to an existing xml file used by the purple plugin List Handler
+This program provides a command line interface to read in a vCard file, and either create a new xml file or appends the data to an existing xml file used by the purple plugin List Handler (Currently have to create a new xml.
+Further functionality is in progress)
 # Requirements
 ```
 g++